 In PAS, Inc. v.
-Engel, --- S.W.3d ---, No. 14-10-00513-CV, 2011 WL 2535733, at 10-11 (Tex.
-App.-Houston [14th Dist.]
-June 28, 2011, n.p.h.), the Houston Fourteenth Court of Appeals found that a genuine issue of material fact as to whether employer had fiduciary relationship with its vice president of sales precluded summary judgment on the employer's claim that its former vice president breached his fiduciary duties to it by failing to disclose, while negotiating a narrower non-compete agreement, that he had already taken steps to establish a competing business that would have violated the terms of the parties' initial non-compete agreement and that he intended to collaborate with employer's competitor.
+Engel, 350 S.W.3d 602 (Tex.
+App. -Houston [14 Dist.]
+2011, no pet.), the Houston Fourteenth Court of Appeals found that a genuine issue of material fact as to whether employer had fiduciary relationship with its vice president of sales precluded summary judgment on the employer's claim that its former vice president breached his fiduciary duties to it by failing to disclose, while negotiating a narrower non-compete agreement, that he had already taken steps to establish a competing business that would have violated the terms of the parties' initial non-compete agreement and that he intended to collaborate with employer's competitor.
 The court stated: